 When does the timing belt need to be replaced

+How often should a timing belt be replaced?
 Timing belt recommended replacement intervals vary from 60,000 to 106,000 miles.
-You can find the recommended interval in your car's maintenance schedule.
+You can find the recommended interval in the maintenance schedule, which is usually included in the owner's manual or a separate brochure.
+For example, we checked the maintenance schedule for the 2017 Chevrolet Sonic.
+For the 1.8L engine, It recommends replacing the timing belt, idler pulley, and timing belt tensioner every 97,500 miles.
 We posted several links where you can check the maintenance schedule online at the bottom of this post

 Can a timing belt last past the recommended interval?
 Yes, in some cases.
 We came across a number of high-mileage cars with a timing belt that has never been changed.
 In fact, as we worked on this article, we discussed the Toyota Highlander belonging to one of our colleagues.
 It had almost 200K miles and the timing belt has never been changed.
-"I'll just keep checking the belt condition, it still looks OK" – was the owner's response.
+The owner said that he checked the belt recently and it still looks OK.

-On the other hand, there are many cases when a timing belt breaks at a lower mileage than the recommended interval.
-Usually, premature timing belt failure is caused by faulty belt hardware (tensioner and idlers), leaking water pumps, improper tension and when a timing belt is soaked in engine oil.
-How can you tell if the belt is in good shape or needs to be replaced as soon as possible?
+On the other hand, there are cases when a timing belt breaks at a lower mileage than the recommended interval.
+Premature timing belt failures are often caused by faulty timing belt hardware (tensioner and idlers), leaking water pump, improper tension and oil leaks.

 Can a timing belt condition be inspected?
-The answer is yes.
-Can you see the timing belt under the hood?
-No, a timing belt is usually covered by plastic or metal covers.
+Yes, although a timing belt is hidden under plastic or metal covers.

 How to know if your engine is an interference engine?
 Here is the link to Timing Belt Replacement Interval Guide

 , courtesy of the Gates corporation.
 In this guide, the interference engines are marked with the star sign.